mistgc/config.nvim/README(en).md

 keycode 1 = Caps_Lock
 keycode 58 = Escape
 ```
-But this way maybe fail in some desktop environment.
+But this way maybe fail in some desktop environment.More solutions can be found online.
 ## PartialContentLinks
  Theme：<br/>
 [vim-one](https://github.com/rakr/vim-one)<br/>